Chinedu Dike

 he'll feel good again with no need for the drug.

-Because the narcotic has also disrupted
+Because the drug has also thrown activities

-activities in the control region of the brain,
+in the control region of the brain into disorder,

-his whole thought pattern, perspective and
+his whole thought pattern, impulses and

 behaviour, all radically change along with it.